Pop-up notes are active on this page - Click any note number to view|

 After their respective deaths, it seems that the business was successfully continued by their families until the death of Isaac's son - Isaac Francis Wyer - in 1919 at the early age of 37 which appears to have caused the firm to merge with the firm of Spowages.

 William and Elizabeth had one child, Edith Elizabeth Humphreys (c1856-1937) who married Frederick William Burton (1862-1932), a machine builder who became part of the family firm.
-Edith and Frederick had three sons; William Humphreys Burton (b.
-1889) who went into banking and Frederick Francis Burton (b.
-1891) who continued the machine building tradition.
-The
+Edith and Frederick had three sons and a daughter: William Humphreys Burton (b.
+November 1889) who began his career in banking before moving to the BBC as a radio transmission engineer, Frederick Francis Burton,

 - Sarah Ann Humphreys (1842-1927) married Henry Walker in 1865.
 He traded as a watchmaker at 22 Milton Street, Nottingham, a business that was continued after his death in 1905 by two of their four sons